cloud-elements/devportal/_includes/Elements/Hubspot/authenticate.md

 Use the UI to authenticate with {{page.heading}} and create an element instance. {{page.heading}} authentication follows the typical OAuth 2 framework and you will need to sign in to {{page.heading}} as part of the process.

+When you authenticate through the Cloud Elements UI, you pass different scopes depending on the Cloud Elements version (see below).
+If you cannot authenticate with the default scopes used by the UI, you can pass specific scopes when [authenticating via API](#authenticate-through-api).

 If you are configuring events, see the [Events section](events.html).

 1. Sign in to Cloud Elements, and then search for {{page.heading}} in our Elements Catalog.